nodepen/nodes/README.md

 ```
 npm i
+npm run build
 ```

 This should install dependencies for all of the javascript projects and build them once.
+Build failures may occur for the last project, `nodepen-client`, and can be ignored.

 From `/apps/rhino-compute-server` run: